-Step 1 Upon receipt of the student's notice of appeal, the Discipline Committee shall give prompt notice to the student and the appropriate Vice President that a hearing has been scheduled by providing the date, location, and time for the hearing.
+Step 1 Upon receipt of the student's notice of appeal, the Discipline Committee shall give prompt notice to the student and the Interim Dean of Student Services that a hearing has been scheduled by providing the date, location, and time for the hearing.
 The hearing shall be held within ten (10) business days of the student's notice of appeal to the Discipline Committee, unless the parties mutually agree to a delay.
-Step 2 Five (5) business days prior to the scheduled hearing, the appropriate Vice President shall forward to the Chair of the Discipline Committee the complete record of the matter, including the investigative file, student response, findings, and recommendations.
+Step 2 Five (5) business days prior to the scheduled hearing, the Interim Dean of Student Services shall forward to the Chair of the Discipline Committee the complete record of the matter, including the investigative file, student response, findings, and recommendations.
 Upon hearing and review, such record may be considered by the Discipline Committee in reaching a decision.
-Step 3 Five (5) business days prior to the date on which the hearing will be held, the appropriate Vice President and the student shall meet to exchange documents to be utilized during the hearing and exchange the names of any witnesses who may be relied upon, including a written general statement of the nature of each witness.
+Step 3 Five (5) business days prior to the date on which the hearing will be held, the Interim Dean of Student Services and the student shall meet to exchange documents to be utilized during the hearing and exchange the names of any witnesses who may be relied upon, including a written general statement of the nature of each witness.